The enterprise AI coworker for supply chain teams

 • Labor shortages threaten the loss of critical institutional knowledge and constrain growth

-An intelligence layer powered by generative AI helps bridge these gaps.
-It connects information scattered across systems, drives measurable impact, and empowers teams to be more productive across the enterprise.
+Generative AI powered by connected context helps bridge these gaps.
+It brings together information scattered across systems, drives measurable impact, and empowers teams to be more productive across the enterprise.

 Why resilience now requires shared context, not more systems